La Margarita

 North Belt Line, After Dark

 The stretch of North Belt Line Road that runs through Irving's mid-city corridor has a particular quality on weekday evenings: the parking lots fill before the sun drops, and the smell of cumin and char drifts into the kind of air that Texas holds onto through October.
-La Margarita occupies a spot in that rhythm, at 2922 N Belt Line Rd, in a part of Irving that sits between the big-box commercial belt and the older residential grid.
-This is not the Las Colinas waterfront or the convention-hotel district.
+La Margarita is a casual Modern Mexican restaurant at 2922 N Belt Line Rd in Irving, TX, with a $20 per person price point.
 It is a neighborhood that feeds itself, and that distinction shapes what the room feels like from the moment you pull in.

 Tex-Mex dining rooms in this part of the Metroplex tend to operate at a particular frequency.
 There is usually volume, the kind generated by hard surfaces, large tables, and a crowd that arrived with something to celebrate or at least something to talk through.
 Color and light do real work: the warmth of incandescent fixtures against terracotta tones, the visual punctuation of a well-stocked back bar.
 These are not accidental design choices in the category.
 They are how a restaurant communicates that it is open, welcoming, and ready for a long table.
 La Margarita, at its address on North Belt Line, reads inside that tradition.